Samoan airline says pay by weight plan "fairest" way to fly

 The plan could actually prove cheaper in some cases, such as for families travelling with small children, and Langton said customer feedback has mainly been “amazingly positive”.

 “When the initial shock has worn off, there’s been nothing but support,” said Langton.
-“People who are up around 200 kg recognize...they’re paying (for) 200 kg, so they deserve to get 200 kg of comfort,” he added.
+“People who are up around 200 kg recognise...they’re paying (for) 200 kg, so they deserve to get 200 kg of comfort,” he added.
+(WS$1 = $0.431) (Reporting by Michael Sin; Editing by Elaine Lies and Michael Perry)